-We have granted the underwriter an option, exercisable for 30 days from the date of this prospectus, to purchase up to 116,250 additional Common Units at a purchase price of \$4.65 per Common Unit, 243,750 additional Pre-funded Units at a purchase price of \$4.6407 per Pre-funded Unit, 116,250 additional shares of common stock at a purchase price of \$4.6407 per share, additional Pre-funded Warrants to purchase up to an additional 243,750 shares of common stock at a purchase price of \$0.0093 per Pre-funded Warrant and/or additional Warrants to purchase up to 360,000 shares of common stock at a purchase price of \$0.0093 per Warrant, to cover over-allotments, if any, in connection with the units offered by this prospectus.
-If the underwriter exercises this option, the underwriter will be obligated, subject to certain conditions, to purchase such number of additional securities for which the option has been exercised.
+We have granted the underwriter an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional Common Units at a purchase price of \$ per Common Unit, additional Pre-funded Units at a purchase price of \$ per Pre-funded Unit, additional per share, additional Pre-funded Warrants to purchase up to an additional shares of common stock at a purchase price of \$ shares of per Pre-funded Warrant and/or additional Warrants to purchase up to common stock at a purchase price of \$ shares of common stock at a per Warrant, to cover over-allotments, if any, in connection with the units offered by this prospectus.
+If the underwriter exercises purchase price of \$ this option, the underwriter will be obligated, subject to certain conditions, to purchase such number of additional securities for which the option has been exercised.
 Because the Warrants and the Pre-funded Warrants are not listed on a national securities exchange or other nationally recognized trading market, the underwriter will be unable to satisfy any over-allotment of units without exercising the underwriter's over-allotment option with respect to the Warrants and, if applicable, the Pre-funded Warrants.
-The underwriter has informed us that it intends to exercise its over-allotment option for all of the Warrants and Pre-funded Warrants that are over-allotment option to the initial offering of the units.
+The underwriter has informed us that it intends to exercise its over-allotment option for all of the Warrants and Pre-funded Warrants that are over-allotted, if any, at the time of the initial offering of the units.
 However, because our common stock is publicly traded, the underwriter may satisfy some or all of the over-allotment of shares of our common stock included in the Common Units, if any, by purchasing shares in the open market and will have no obligation to exercise the over-allotment option with respect to our common stock.
-Assuming no sale of the Pre-funded Units, if the underwriter exercises its over-allotment option with respect to the Warrants in full, but does not exercise its over-allotment option with respect to our common stock, then, the effective warrant
+Assuming no sale of the Pre-funded Units, if the underwriter exercises its over-allotment option with respect to the Warrants in full, but does not exercise its overallotment option with respect to our common stock, then, the effective warrant coverage for each share of common stock included in the Common Units sold in this offering would increase to 115% instead of the 100% stated on the cover of this prospectus.